ganeshutah/Jove/ClassMaterial/2019/Quiz_Jove_Parts/Quiz1/README.md

-For Quiz-1, the Jove part is defined in Quiz-1's multiple answer questions.
+For Quiz-1, there is no separate Jove notebook file being provided.
-Simply follow the instructions there.
-It consists of trying out two already existing Jove notebooks as described in Quiz-1 on Canvas.
+The quiz itself refers to existing Jove files within the standard distribution.
+You'll be running these, and answering the Canvas multiple-choice questions based on those executions.
+No Jove file to be submitted.